SEO Intermediate Updated 2026-03-22

 What is Noindex?

 Noindex is a directive that tells search engines not to include a specific page in their search index.
-It keeps pages accessible to visitors while hiding them from search results.
+It keeps pages accessible to visitors while hiding.

 What is Noindex?